m-wambua/factory-logs/backend/mongodb/README.md

  connection string may be used:
 **"mongodb://mongoadmin:secret@172.17.0.1:27017/?replicaSet=rs0"**

-Note: The connect string and dockercompose file both assume that the **docker network interface** has IP address **172.17.0.1**.
-To confirm the IP address, run ```ip address```, and look for "docker0".
-Then replace the IP address appropriately.
+Note: The Makefile assumes that the **docker network interface** is named **"docker0"** and is used to get the required IP address (normally *172.17.0.1*, as assumed in the above connect String).
+To confirm the interface name, run ```ip address```.
+The connectString to be used will be provided after a DB refresh.
+Update the web-server's config file if necessary.